dimailn/vrf/README.md

 # Ideology

 Vrf puts form at the forefront of your application, but at the same time all high-level features are provided unobtrusively and their activation is implemented explicitly.
 The main thesis of vrf is to stay simple while it is possible.
-This means, for example, that you can make the most of the built-in autoforming capabilities and not write any code, but if one day you need a more complex flow than effects can offer, you can simply turn off the auto mode and manually manipulate the form, while still taking the other advantages that  vrf gives.
+This means, for example, that you can make the most of the built-in auto-forming capabilities without having to write any code, but if one day you need a more complex flow than effects can offer, you can simply turn off the auto mode and manually manipulate the form, while still taking the other advantages that  vrf gives.

-In other words, the complex things have the right to be complex, but simple must remain simple.
+In other words, the complex things have the right to be complex, but simple should remain simple.

 # What does it look like?